Skynse/skynse/README.md

 ### Hi there 👋

-I'm a Software Developer in my senior year of high school.
+I'm a Software Developer pursuing a Bachelor of Science in Computer Science

 Rust is my favorite programming language; Python comes second.